SaiV19/MiddletonHighSchool_WebsiteCodingandDevelopment_VutukuriSaicharan_RajNishka_KasibhatlaSashreek/README.txt

 Additional Information-
-Please allow for the website to load in when first accessing the website, loading speeds may differ based on the strength of the internet the device is using
+Please allow for the website to load in when first accessing the website, loading speeds may differ based on the strength of the internet the device is using.